tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 6.5.1 Responsibilities of a Test (non-normative)

 BDQ keeps Tests portable by standardizing semantics (inputs, decision rules, outputs).
-It deliberately leaves execution mechanics (binding to input data, orchestration of test execution, presentation of test output) to whatever framework fits the implementer's environment.
+It deliberately leaves execution mechanics (binding to input data, orchestration of Test execution, presentation of Test output) to whatever framework fits the implementer's environment.

-The definition of a test focuses on (1) the inputs (`Information Elements` `Acted Upon` and `Consulted`, and any `Parameters`), then (2) the logic or decision rules of the expected response, with (3) all tests returning a similarly structured `Response` consisting of a `Response.status`, `Response.result`, and `Response.comment` as output.
+The definition of a Test focuses on (1) the inputs (`Information Elements` `Acted Upon` and `Consulted`, and any `Parameters`), then (2) the logic or decision rules of the expected response, with (3) all Tests returning a similarly structured `Response` consisting of a `Response.status`, `Response.result`, and `Response.comment` as output.

-The description of a test, in essence, frames an API with `Information Element` and `Parameter` inputs, and a standard `Response` output, encapsulating the logic and decision rules of the expected response.
+The description of a Test, in essence, frames an API with `Information Element` and `Parameter` inputs, and a standard `Response` output, encapsulating the logic and decision rules of the expected response.
 The responsibility of a Test implementation lies in correctly implementing the logic and decision rules of the expected response, and in producing the expected structured output.
 The responsibility of an execution framework lies in correctly binding input data to the `Information Elements` and `Parameters` of a Test implementation, and in correctly presenting the structured output from a Test implementation.

 The checklists below are designed to help implementers ensure that their implementations of Tests follow this separation of concerns, are consistent with the semantics of the Test as defined in the BDQ standard, and that they produce the expected structured outputs.

-### 6.5.2 Checklist for a Validation test (non-normative)
+### 6.5.2 Checklist for a Validation Test (non-normative)

 1. **Setup for Consistency**
    - Implement utility functions or methods to evaluate `bdqval:Empty` and `bdqval:NotEmpty` consistently.
 See: [The Concept of EMPTY in the BDQ Standard (normative)”](#22-the-concept-of-empty-in-the-bdq-standard-normative).